reuschj/HighestProductProblem/README.md

 - New recursive method to find more accurate answer
 - New ability to take user input from command line or input prompt
 - Collecting and displaying other results is now optional
+- Added unit tests

 ## To Do
-- Write unit tests:
+- Write more unit tests.
-    - With 8 as input, 49.26722297 should be the top result.
+- Improve number formatting for printout (low priority)